 - Conference calling

-Grasshopper only offers basic features.
+Grasshopper phone systems only offer basic features.
 There’s no access to call recordings, you can’t text anyone outside the US or Canada, and there’s no shared number feature.
 And while you can set your team up to receive incoming calls simultaneously, it’ll cost you an extra $10 per month.

 Even more distressing, toll-free and Canadian phone numbers do not support MMS texts.
 It’s not possible to send pictures, GIFs, or videos in any capacity, even while using the mobile app. 📱